 - ½ red onion, chopped

-- 3 cups reduced-sodium chicken broth (for vegan, use vegetable broth)
+- 3 cups reduced-sodium chicken broth (for vegan or vegetarian, use vegetable broth)

 - 1 13.5-ounce can full-fat coconut milk